oddbird/oddleventy/content/talks/containers.md

     date: 2023-06-08
     end: 2023-06-09
 summary: |
-  How did Container Queries go
+  How did container queries go
   from ‘impossible’ to ‘shipping’ after so many years?
   How do we use them, and what hidden powers do they have?
   What are CSS containers,